Hanley Town Hall: History

 By the 1880s, the company which had commissioned and was operating the hotel got in financial difficulties.
 Meanwhile, the borough council needed more space and decided to purchase the hotel in 1884: the building was converted for municipal use to a design by the borough surveyor, Joseph Lobley, and re-opened as a town hall with a council chamber, some municipal offices, and a series of courtrooms in 1886.

-The town hall ceased to be the local seat of government when the Federation of Stoke-on-Trent was formed in March 1910.
+The town hall ceased to be the local seat of government when the county borough of Stoke-on-Trent was formed in March 1910.
 Following the loss of the ocean liner, RMS Titanic, in April 1912, a plaque was unveiled in the town hall to commemorate the life of Captain Edward Smith who had been born in the town: it noted that "Captain Smith having done all man could do for the safety of passengers and crew, remained at his post on the sinking ship until the end".
 A war memorial, in the form of a bronze figure on a pedestal, which was intended to commemorate the lives of local service personnel who had died in the First World War, was unveiled outside the town hall by the widow of the former mayor of Stoke-on-Trent, Major Cecil Wedgwood, on 11 November 1922.

 For much of the 20th century, the building used by Stoke-on-Trent City Council as a venue for the delivery of local services, a courthouse and a local register office.
 After crown court hearings were moved to the new Stoke-on-Trent Combined Court Centre in Bethesda Street in Hanley in 1991, Hanley Town Hall no longer served in a judicial role and, after the register office moved to Stoke-upon-Trent Town Hall in October 2020, the council announced proposals to market Hanley Town Hall for sale.